Learning about learning by many-body systems

 Many-body learning has been quantified with properties commonplace in thermodynamics.
 Examples include power, as explained above, and strain in polymers that learn stress amplitudes.
-Such thermodynamic diagnoses have provided insights but suffer from two shortcomings.
+Such thermodynamic diagnoses offer insights but suffer from two shortcomings.
 First, the thermodynamic properties vary from system to system.
 For example, work absorption characterizes the spin glass's learning; strain characterizes non-Brownian suspensions'.
 A more general approach would facilitate comparisons and standardize analyses.
 Second, thermodynamic properties were defined for macroscopic equilibrium states.
 Such properties do not necessarily describe far-from-equilibrium systems' learning optimally.

 Separately from many-body systems' learning, machine learning has flourished over the past decade~\cite{Nielsen_15_Neural,Goodfellow_16_Deep}.
-Machine learning has enhanced our understanding of how natural and artificial systems learn.
-We apply machine learning to measure learning by many-body systems.

-We use the machine-learning model known as \emph{representation learning}~\cite{Bengio_12_Representation} [Fig.~\ref{fig_VAE_SM_Parallel}(a)].
-A representation-learning neural network receives a high-dimensional variable $X$, such as a sentence missing a word, e.g., ``The \underline{ } is shining.''
-The neural network compresses relevant information into a low-dimensional \emph{latent variable} $Z$, e.g., word types and relationships.
-The neural network decompresses $Z$ into a prediction $\hat{Y}$ of a high-dimensional variable $Y$. $Y$ can be the word missing from the sentence; $\hat{Y}$ can be ``sun.''
+Machine learning has helped elucidate how natural and artificial systems learn.
+Neural networks developed over the past decade can undergo \emph{representation learning}~\cite{Bengio_12_Representation} [Fig.~\ref{fig_VAE_SM_Parallel}(a)].
+Such a neural network receives a high-dimensional variable $X$.
+Examples include a sentence missing a word, e.g., ``The \underline{ } is shining.''
+The neural network compresses the input into a low-dimensional \emph{latent variable} $Z$, e.g., word types and relationships.
+The neural network decompresses $Z$ into a prediction $\hat{Y}$ of a high-dimensional variable $Y$.
+In the example, $Y$ can be the word missing from the sentence, and $\hat{Y}$ can be ``sun.''
 The size of the bottleneck $Z$ controls a tradeoff between the memory consumed and the prediction's accuracy.
 We call the neural networks that perform representation learning \emph{bottleneck neural networks}.

-Representation learning, we argue, shares its structure with problems in which a strong drive forces a many-body system [Fig.~\ref{fig_VAE_SM_Parallel}(b)].
-The system's microstate, like $X$, occupies a high-dimensional space.
-A macrostate synopsizes the microstate in a few numbers, such as particle number and magnetization.
-This synopsis parallels $Z$.
-If the system has learned the drive, the macrostate encodes the drive.
-One may reconstruct the drive from the macrostate, as a bottleneck neural network reconstructs $Y$ from $Z$.\footnote{ See~\cite{Alemi_18_TherML} for a formal parallel between representation learning and equilibrium thermodynamics.}